ElementsProject/lightning/doc/TOR.md

 cat /run/tor/control.authcookie > /dev/null
 ```

-If the above prints nothing and returns, then C-Lightning "should" work
+If the above prints nothing and returns, then Core Lightning "should" work
 with your Tor.
 If it prints an error, some configuration problem will likely prevent
-C-Lightning from working with your Tor.
+Core Lightning from working with your Tor.

-Then make sure these are in your `${LIGHTNING_DIR}/config` or other C-Lightning configuration
+Then make sure these are in your `${LIGHTNING_DIR}/config` or other Core Lightning configuration
 (or prepend `--` to each of them and add them to your `lightningd` invocation
 command line):